mhdostal/ARCodeProject/README.md

     - originCamera - the initial camera position for the view; used to specify a location when the data is not at your current real-world location.
     - translationFactor - specifies how many meters the camera will move for each meter moved in the real world.
 Used in Tabletop and Flyover scenarios.
     - locationDataSource - this specifies the data source used to get location updates.
-The SDK provides an AGSCLLocationDataSource which uses CoreLocation to generate location updates.
+The ArcGIS Runtime SDK includes AGSCLLocationDataSource which is a location data source that uses CoreLocation to generate location updates.
 If you're not interested in location updates (for example in flyover and table top scenarios), this property can be nil.
     - startTracking(_ locationTrackingMode: ARLocationTrackingMode, completion: ((_ error: Error?) -> Void)? = nil) the first argument denotes how you want to use the location data source.
 There are three options:
         - ignore: this ignores the location data source updates completely
         - initial: uses only the first location data source location update